 The Wise Men’s 3 gifts indicated the Three Kings were dealing with someone of royal lineage since gold was given only to kings, frankincense was the most expensive incense in existence and the perfumed resin from the Commiphora Myrrha tree, or Myrrh (seen above) was probably the most costly thing in the world at that time since it was used in the burial of Egyptian Pharoahs.

 A wall tapestry by Edward Burne-Jones from 1894 depicting what awaited the Magi when they came upon the end of the Star of Bethlehem’s path.

 Objects flying through outer space don’t “come to rest”in the sky as if in standstill motion…..unless it’s a comet whose tail of space dust and dissolved debris has temporarily fallen out of view by the Sun.
-Although scientifically plausible, sociologically, the spotting of a comet in the sky (such as Hailey’s in 11 BC) was seen by nearly every ancient culture as an omen of doom, that most certainly wouldn’t be considered to be a joyful announcement from the Heavens proclaiming a Messiah had been born.
+Although scientifically plausible, sociologically, the spotting of a comet in the sky (such as Hailey’s in 11 BC) was seen by nearly every ancient culture as an omen of doom, that most certainly wouldn’t consider to be a joyful announcement from the Heavens proclaiming that a Messiah had been born.

 2 &3.
 A Nova or A Supernova